Zhincore/cp2077-sfx-map/README.md

 # Cyberpunk 2077 SFX map

+**I WILL NO LONGER UPDATE THIS REPOSITORY!**
+GitHub's limits on bandwidth are too limiting.
+Use <https://cp-sfx.zhincore.eu/> for searching SFX and subtitles instead!

+## Old readme

 > Map of SFX events and their audio files in Cyberpunk 2077.
 > **NEW**: Map of subtitles and their audio voiceover.